 Companies Enhance Investments in Cloud Security Measures

-According to the annual cloud computing survey report for 2017 released by a leading B2B research firm, nearly 70 percent of businesses preferred to store data in the cloud than on a legacy system.
-While nearly half the organizations expect their annual spend on cloud computing to grow by 11 to 30 percent, a fifth of the businesses surveyed are expecting an increase of over 30 percent.
+According to the 2017 annual cloud computing survey, nearly 70 percent of businesses preferred to store data in the cloud than on a legacy system.
+Nearly, a fifth of the businesses surveyed expect their annual cloud spending to grow by 11-30 percent

 Growing Preference for Cloud Security

 Recent upsurge in cyber-attacks and the increase in data breaches have influenced the growth of the cloud security market.
 Conversely, the lack of awareness and a pessimistic approach of organizations towards cloud services are inhibiting its growth.

 Security provided by the Cloud is stronger than what businesses can achieve with their legacy systems.
 This is because Cloud service providers are more focused on data protection, providing several high-end security features such as biometric identification, surveillance cameras and redundant power sources, than individual businesses.

 Physical Security, Infrastructure Security and Application-Level Security are the three elements of Cloud Security.
 The service provider is responsible for the physical and infrastructure security. while application-level security, which is the cause for 80 percent of the security breaches, is the responsibility of the company and its users.